NTU-CSIE-DSA/hw1-XorList/statement/prob.md

     return newNode
 ```

 To simplify the implementation logistics, we assume that $data$ will be assigned to a sequential ID that represents the number of calls to `New-XOR-Node` calls so far.
 That is, the first new node will contain $data = 1$, the second new node will contain $data = 2$, and so on.
-The next ID is stored in an external variable called $next_node_id$, whose actual declaration is given in `9.c`.
+The next ID is stored in an external variable called `next_node_id`, whose actual declaration is given in `9.c`.

 In `9.c`, you need to implement 3 routines and 7 types of operations, as declared in `9.h`.
 The 3 routines are